-Freelancers face many unique challenges for landing the jobs they want.
-Skipping these cover letter mistakes can help give you an edge in your search for employment.
+Freelancers face many unique challenges for landing the jobs they want, so crafting the perfect cover letter is paramount.
+Avoiding these common cover letter mistakes can help give you an edge in your search for employment.

 The cover letter is, particularly for freelancers, a critical document to get right each, and every, time.
 When written in the right way, the cover letter presents you in a highly favorable light to potential employers.
 In fact, getting your cover letter right may even be more important than brushing up on your job interview techniques – at least at this stage.